Half-Positional Objectives Recognized by Deterministic B\"uchi Automata: Abstract

 \section{Abstract}

-A central question in the theory of two-player games over graphs is to understand which objectives are \emph{half-positional}, that is, which are the objectives for which the protagonist does not need memory to implement winning strategies.
-Objectives for which \emph{both} players do not need memory have already been characterized (both in finite and infinite graphs); however, less is known about half-positional objectives.
-In particular, no characterization of half-positionality is known for the central class of \emph{$\omega$-regular objectives}.

-In this paper, we characterize objectives recognizable by deterministic B\"uchi automata (a class of $\omega$-regular objectives) that are half-positional, both over finite and infinite graphs.
+In two-player games on graphs, the simplest possible strategies are those that can be implemented without any memory.
+These are called \emph{positional strategies}.
+In this paper, we characterize objectives recognizable by deterministic B\"uchi automata (a subclass of \emph{$\omega$-regular objectives}) that are \emph{half-positional}, that is, for which the protagonist can always play optimally using positional strategies (both over finite and infinite graphs).
 Our characterization consists of three natural conditions linked to the language-theoretic notion of \emph{right congruence}.
 Furthermore, this characterization yields a polynomial-time algorithm to decide half-positionality of an objective recognized by a given deterministic B\"uchi automaton.